 \subsubsection{Special Token}

-In Table~\ref{tab:ablation-token}, we explore several configurations of the document's mask token, including no token, random token, and trainable token.
-(1) Removing documents without mask tokens obtains a substantial drop in F1 score, i.e., 17.5\%, indicating that maintaining consistency with the model's structural paradigm facilitates effective training of the parameter generator.
-(2) We initialize the special token's embedding using the default initialization function of Transformer package and keep it fixed: $\mathbf{e}_{\text{mask}} \sim \mathcal{N}\left(0, \sigma^2 I\right),$ where $\sigma$ is typically set to 0.02, and $I$ is the identity matrix matching the embedding dimension.
-Results show that a randomly initialized token leads to an 8.8\% lower F1 score compared to ours.
-This is because random initialization without semantic grounding makes it difficult for the model to interpret the token.
-In contrast, we sample the mask token embedding using the mean and variance computed from all vocabulary embeddings, ensuring that the token's distribution aligns with that of the pre-trained embedding space, thereby achieving more stable training and better performance.
-(3) We include the mask token in the training loop, but observe a significant performance drop.
-This may be due to the constantly changing mask token disrupting the document representation.\footnote{Document-specific mask tokens are not feasible under the current framework, as each document contains no more than 15 QA pairs, which is insufficient to effectively train such tokens.}
+Table~\ref{tab:ablation-token} compares several mask-token configurations: no token, a randomly initialized token, and a trainable token.
+(1) Removing mask tokens causes a large F1 drop (17.7\%), showing that preserving the model’s structural paradigm is crucial for effective parameter-generator training.
+(2) Using a randomly initialized fixed token $\mathbf{e}_{\text{mask}} \sim \mathcal{N}\left(0, \sigma^2 I\right), \sigma=0.02$ yields an 8.9\% lower F1 than ours.
+Because such a token lacks semantic grounding, the model struggles to interpret it.
+In contrast, our token is sampled using the mean and variance of all vocabulary embeddings, aligning it with the pretrained embedding space and stabilizing training.
+(3) Making the mask token trainable results in a notable performance drop, likely because continual changes to the token destabilize document representations.\footnote{Document-specific mask tokens are impractical here, as each document has fewer than 15 QA pairs, insufficient for effective token training.}